-- Students and staff who have interacted with the confirmed case may be asked to stay home while public health completes their investigation. - If it is determined that there are close contacts within the school, public health will notify the school administrators to request class and bus lists to assist with contact tracing and provide guidance on what steps should be taken. - Public health may then: - o Recommend 14-day isolation if necessary (for confirmed close contacts). - o Recommend monitoring for symptoms if necessary. - o Provide follow-up recommendations if necessary. - Schools must continue to provide learning support to students required to self-isolate. - Together, schools/school districts and public health officials will determine if any other actions are necessary.
+- Public health will perform an investigation to determine if there were any potential close contacts within the school.
+(To learn more about contact tracing, visit the BCCDC website.) - Students and staff who have interacted with the confirmed case may be asked to stay home while public health completes their investigation. - If it is determined that there are close contacts within the school, public health will notify the school administrators to request class and bus lists to assist with contact tracing and provide guidance on what steps should be taken. - Public health may then: - o Recommend 14-day isolation if necessary (for confirmed close contacts). - o Recommend monitoring for symptoms if necessary. - o Provide follow-up recommendations if necessary. - Schools must continue to provide learning support to students required to self-isolate. - Together, schools/school districts and public health officials will determine if any other actions are necessary.

-Daily Health Checks
+Daily Health Checks for Staff and Students

 A daily health check is a tool to reduce the likelihood of a person with COVID-19 coming to school when they are infectious.
-An example is included as Appendix D. Symptoms of COVID-19 can be mild and are similar to other respiratory infections.
-Most people in BC with these symptoms do not have COVID-19.